zozzzC/The-Chase-C-Edition/README.md

 Double click this to run the program.

 Note: This ony works on Windows machines.
+Please TRY running the .exe file!
+Not all machines support it.

 ---
 # Form Use